jjvanzon/Circular-Language-Spec/constructs-drafts/automatic-containment.md

 ### Ignored concepts

 To easily understand the idea of automatic containment, a few concepts were ignored.
-In the sections that follow I will consider the concepts that earlier were ingored.
+In the sections that follow I might consider the concepts that earlier were ingored.

-Here is a sum-up of all the concepts that will be considered here.
+Here is a sum-up of all the concepts that might be considered here.

 - Physical location
 - Caching